Septimius Severus: Family and education

 Born on 11 April 145 at Leptis Magna (in present-day Libya) as the son of Publius Septimius Geta and Fulvia Pia, Septimius Severus came from a wealthy and distinguished family of equestrian rank.
-Severus had Italic and Punic ancestry; the Roman ancestry came from his mother's side, while his Punic ancestry came from his father's side.
-Due to his family background on his father's side he is considered the first provincial emperor as he was the first emperor not only born in the provinces but also into a provincial family of non-Italian origin.
-Severus' father, an obscure provincial, held no major political status, but he had two cousins, Publius Septimius Aper and Gaius Septimius Severus, who served as consuls under the emperor Antoninus Pius r.
+On his mother's side, he descended from the Italian Fulvii's and on his father side, Publius Septimius Geta, hailed from a family of Punic origin.
+He was described as "Libyan by race", by the Roman historian and senator Cassius Dio.
+Due to his family background he is considered the first provincial emperor, as he was the first emperor not only born in the provinces but also into a provincial family of non-Italian origin.
+Severus's father, an obscure provincial, held no major political status, but he had two cousins, Publius Septimius Aper and Gaius Septimius Severus, who served as consuls under the emperor Antoninus Pius r.
 138–161.
 His mother's ancestors had moved from Italy to North Africa; they belonged to the gens Fulvia, an Italian patrician family that originated in Tusculum.

 Septimius Severus had two siblings: an elder brother, Publius Septimius Geta; and a younger sister, Septimia Octavilla.
-Severus' maternal cousin was the praetorian prefect and consul Gaius Fulvius Plautianus.
-Septimius Severus grew up in Leptis Magna.
-He spoke the local Punic language fluently, but he was also educated in Latin and Greek, which he spoke with a slight accent.
-Little else is known of the young Severus' education but, according to Cassius Dio, the boy had been eager for more education than he actually received.
+Severus's maternal cousin was the praetorian prefect and consul Gaius Fulvius Plautianus.
+Septimius Severus grew up in Leptis Magna and was a native Punic speaker, but he was also educated in Latin and Greek, which he spoke with a slight accent.
+Little else is known of the young Severus's education but, according to Cassius Dio, the boy had been eager for more education than he actually received.
 Presumably, Severus received lessons in oratory: at the age of 17, he gave his first public speech.